Skip to Content

 The ultimate guide to visiting Australia on a shoestring budget

-Many people that travel to Australia underestimate the costs associated with this journey.
+Many people who travel to Australia underestimate the costs associated with this journey.
 I wouldn’t like to shatter your dreams about scuba diving in the Great Barrier Reef or seeing the iconic Uluru sunset but you should be aware that Australia is one of the costliest countries to explore.
 It is a huge yet sparsely populated country which means a lack of competition.
 And don’t get me started about its hefty taxes and fines.
 Anyway, my point wasn’t to scare you, I just want to make sure you know this before you come to Australia.
 With that being said, traveling to Australia on a budget sure isn’t easy but it’s 100% possible if you plan it properly.

 How much does it cost to travel around Australia?